European shares slide as hawkish hints ruffle rate-sensitive sectors

-LONDON European shares logged their biggest one-day loss in nine months on Thursday as interest rate-sensitive sectors were hit by a rising hawkish chorus from central banks globally.
+LONDON (Reuters) - European shares logged their biggest one-day loss in nine months on Thursday as interest rate-sensitive sectors were hit by a rising hawkish chorus from central banks globally.

 The pan-European STOXX 600 index ended 1.3 percent lower, extending falls just before the U.S. market open, while European blue chips .STOXX50E fell 1.8 percent.